Monolithic vs Microservices Architecture

 Microservices architecture contains two key components in addition to services.
 One is the orchestration component.
 You typically use an off-the-shelf orchestration solution for this.
 The other component is the API gateway.

-3. Database management in microservices application vs monolithic applications
+3. Database management

 One microservice can’t use the data storage solution used by another microservice.
-Different microservices must have their own data schema too.
+Different microservices must have their own data schema, too.
 You can use different DBMSs (database management systems) in all the microservices according to their requirement.

 Monolithic architecture is a single unified unit.
 You can only have one data storage solution for it.
 Furthermore, you can have only one set of DBMS for one indivisible unit.
 The data model for a monolithic app caters to all the functionalities offered by it.

 Every microservice should be independent of other microservices.
 The development of one microservice should have no bearing on other microservices.
-This holds when you enhance microservices too.
+This holds when you enhance microservices, too.

 You don’t need to test other microservices.
 You don’t need to test the entire microservices app either.
 This expedites the entire CI (continuous integration)/CD (continuous delivery) process.

-However, you need to test the entire app in the case of monolithic architecture.
+However, you need to test the entire app in the case of a monolithic architecture.
 You need to do that when you add a new feature.
 Enhancements also require end-to-end testing of the entire monolithic app.
 You need to allocate more time and resources to test monolithic apps.

 You deploy each microservice separately in the microservices architecture.
 Since you develop and test each microservice separately, separate deployment is logical.

 This brings complexity too.
 You need to design microservices carefully.
 You should package all functionalities that change together into one microservice.
-This way you can develop, test, and deploy them together.
+This way, you can develop, test, and deploy them together.

 You need to deploy the entire system each time you develop or enhance a monolithic app.
 That’s true even if you just add one new feature or enhance one functionality.

 You might experience a slow development process in the case of complex applications built using monolithic architecture.
-Organizations experience this in the case of deployment too.
+Organizations experience this in the case of deployment, too.

 6. Technology stack used in building microservices vs monolithic apps